We now show that the evaluation of the DPS sum in Equation 4.11 and the calculation of KMC averages are two closely related problems.

 The evaluation of the DPS sum defined in Equation 4.11 can also be rewritten in terms of pathway probabilities:

 A digraph representation of the restricted set of pathways defined in Equation 4.19 can be created if we allow sets of sources and sinks to overlap.
-In that case all the nodes are defined to be sinks and all the nodes in
+In that case all the nodes

 are the sources, i.e. every node in set